Terms of Engagement

 • the provisions of the NZICA Code of Ethics that apply if we become aware of actual or potential ‘noncompliance with laws and regulations’ (NOCLAR).
 Where any such non-compliance poses substantial harm (such as adverse consequences to investors, creditors, employees or the public), we may be required to disclose the matter to an appropriate level of management or those charged with governance and/or an appropriate authority.

 • the provisions of the NZICA Rules and Professional Standards that subject us to practice review, trust account audits, investigations and disciplinary procedures.
-These rules require us to disclose to NZICA, its practice reviewers and/or its disciplinary bodies our files and work papers including client information.
-In accepting this engagement you acknowledge that, if requested, our files related to this engagement, may be made available to NZICA, its practice reviewers and/or its disciplinary bodies.
+These rules require us to disclose to NZICA, its practice reviewers and/or its disciplinary bodies our files and workpapers including client information.
+In accepting this engagement (whether or not you sign this letter), you acknowledge that, if requested, our files related to this engagement, may be made available to NZICA, its practice reviewers and/or its disciplinary bodies.
 Employees and contractors of NZICA are also bound by confidentiality under contract and by the NZICA Code of Ethics.

 15 Conflicts of interest